gudatr/uws-router/README.md

 isListening will contain the socket if successful, which we won't be using.

 #### Controllers

+Please take note, that you do not have to use the controller scheme or something similar at all, you can also supply functions directly to the router endpoints.

 ```javascript
     export default class Controller {